 Overview

-First, consumers can install generation units and self-consume what they generated (individual self-consumption - prosumers).
+The Spanish legal system recognizes the right to self-produce and self-consume renewable energy in multiple forms, which allows for flexibility in the self-consumption design.
+Firstly, consumers can install generation units and self-consume what they generate (individual self-consumption - prosumers).
 Consumers can decide between two modalities: “with surplus” or “without surplus”.
 In the former case, any energy surplus can be compensated (through the electric bill) or sold on the market.
 In the later modality, the prosumer must install an anti-spill mechanism to prevent the injection of any energy surplus.
 Storage systems are allowed in all modalities.

 Summary of regulations